realm/realm-swift/docs/src/docs.md

 ### Other Realms

 It’s sometimes useful to have multiple realms, persisted at different locations, for example if you have different data groupings, different databases per feature, or you need to package some read-only files with your app, separate from the database your users will be editing.
-See [`[RLMRealm realmWithPath:]`](api/Classes/RLMRealm.html#//api/name/realmWithPath:) and [`[RLMRealm realmWithPath:readOnly:error]`](api/Classes/RLMRealm.html#//api/name/realmWithPath:readOnly:error:) for more info.
+See [`[RLMRealm realmWithPath:]`](api/Classes/RLMRealm.html#//api/name/realmWithPath:) and [`[RLMRealm realmWithPath:readOnly:error:]`](api/Classes/RLMRealm.html#//api/name/realmWithPath:readOnly:error:) for more info.

 ### Using a Realm Across Threads

 If you are trying to access the same realm file from different threads, you should call `[RLMRealm defaultRealm]`, `[RLMRealm realmWithPath:]` or `[RLMRealm realmWithPath:readOnly:error:]` to get a different Realm object for every thread of your app.
 As long as you specify the same path, all RLMRealm objects will map to the same file on disk.
-**Do _not_ pass an RLMRealm object from thread to thread**.
+**Do _not_ share RLMRealm objects across threads**.
 It’s totally fine to have many RLMRealm objects, all mapping to the same file.
 You can even have multiple RLMRealm objects pointing to the same file living on the same thread.

 ## Relationships